 Working as a producer with various artists and events, in 2015 Alexis Lontos Leonidou produced soprano Aliki Chrysochou’s debut album, “Reflections”, and her debut Christmas album in 2020, collaborating with composer Robin Hoffmann and the City of Prague Philharmonic Orchestra.
 Alexis Lontos’ works have been performed and praised in several countries including Cyprus, Greece, Serbia, Canary Islands, Austria, Germany, Prague, Belgium, Canada and U.S.A.

 Amongst other ventures as an entrepreneur, Alexis Lontos published his first book “60+1 Life Lessons To Inspire, Motivate, Elevate Your Life” in 2017 as a newcomer author.

 Connecting the dots of his artistic lineage and entrepreneurship spirit, cultivated through his studies, experiences, and different countries he lived in, Alexis Lontos Leonidou founded a growth-experts group, House of Lontos, in his hometown of Limassol, in 2015.
-At that time, international investors and foreign entrepreneurs already saw Limassol’s potential in becoming a global business hub.
+At that time, entrepreneurs already saw Limassol’s potential in becoming a global business hub.
 Prompted by its rapid growth, Alexis envisioned a more sustainable future for young entrepreneurs and start-up companies, built to last through the challenges of time.
 House of Lontos group of companies is consistently growing, with offices around the world, and projects spreading across four different sectors, with each brand built on trust.
 Alexis Lontos Leonidou’s vision for each company is to establish a legacy and ensure a sustainable future for generations to come.